HeXuPKU/SPAGRM/README.md

 # SPA<sub>GRM</sub> reproducibility
-Scripts to reproduce the experiments performed for the TrajGWAS manuscript:
+Scripts to reproduce the experiments performed for the SPA<sub>GRM</sub> manuscript:

 A scalable, accurate, and universal analysis framework to control for sample relatedness in large-scale genome-wide association studies and its application to 79 longitudinal traits in UK Biobank.